Yoga, wellness and eco-luxe cottages on a quiet stretch of one of North Goa's most popular beaches”

 Anahata welcomes families though the vibe is very peaceful.
 There are no kids' programmes in particular, but children will enjoy playing on the beach, paddling in the sea and learning to ride the waves on a boogie board.
 Babysitting services are available for a small cost and all rooms can fit an extra bed.
-Families of 4+ will need 2 rooms.
+Families of 4+ will need two rooms.

 Family friendly accommodation:

-The suites have air con and are closest to the restaurant.
+The bungalows are closest to the restaurant.